tarek-iraqi/The-Boilerplate-Project/README.md

 - **File validator:** contains methods to check for file types and file size
 - **Local server upload:** contains implementation to upload files to application local server
 - **Amazon upload:** contains implementation to upload files to amazon S3 storage
+- **Excel operations:** contains implementation to export and read from excel files
+- **PDF operations:** contains implementation to export html to pdf files
+- **Image operations:** contains implementation to export html to image (jpg or png) files

 ## Presentation layer